MENU

 The Racecourse

-Miles for Grandma’s Marathon are marked by yellow balloons, and miles for the Garry Bjorklund Half Marathon are marked by teal balloons.
+Miles for Grandma’s Marathon are marked by yellow balloons, and miles for the Garry Bjorklund Half Marathon are marked by light blue balloons.

 Aid/water stations and medical tent locations along the racecourse are marked by signage.
 There will be areas of the racecourse with live music or loudspeakers and stretches with lots of spectator noise, so please be aware if noise is a sensory issue.

 Most popular viewing areas along the Grandma’s Marathon racecourse, listed in detail on the Spectator Information page, are handicapped-accessible, though some will have limited parking available.
-If you have specific questions, please contact us via email at [email protected].
+If you have specific questions, please contact Event Operations Manager Erin Hamrick via email at [email protected]

 Finish Line